doceazedo/ssn/README.md

 - A few scripts might only work with Unix-like systems, as Windows has a different way of setting environment variables on the fly.
 - Unfortunately, `npm run start` is also being used as the development environment at this moment.
 This means no hot reloading, you will have to restart it everytime you change something. **Help on setting one up is much appreciated.**
 - As you restart your instance multiple times, a gigantic build cache will form until your containers are out of space.
-When that happens, run `docker system prune --volumes` and recreate your network.
+When that happens, run `docker system prune --volumes`.

 ## 🤝 Contributing